sapphi-red/parallel-js-plugin-experiment/research-for-design.md

 ### (A1) Metadata of a module

-An example for this is the content of a CSS file after the content is removed. `vite:css-post` removes the CSS file content in `transform` hook and generated a new file with `this.emitFile` to extract CSS content into a CSS file.
-Because this data is coupled with a specific module, it doesn't need to be shared among all threads.
+An example for this is the content of a CSS file after the content is removed. `vite:css-post` removes the CSS file content in the `transform` hook and outputs a new file with `this.emitFile` to extract the CSS content into a CSS file.
+Because this data is coupled with a specific module, it doesn't need to be shared with all threads.
 It only needs to be shared with a thread that processes that module.
 In this case, using [module `meta`](https://rollupjs.org/plugin-development/#custom-module-meta-data) is suitable.
-It has more limited flexibility than a shared cache, but that means there's more opportunity for optimization.
-It is worth noting that in many of these cases, data is written by the Build Hooks and read by the Output Generation Hooks.
+It has less flexibility than a shared cache, but that means there's more opportunity for optimization.
+It is worth noting that in many of these cases, the data is written by [the Build Hooks](https://rollupjs.org/plugin-development/#build-hooks) and read by [the Output Generation Hooks](https://rollupjs.org/plugin-development/#output-generation-hooks).

 Examples: `moduleCache` in `vite:css`/`vite:css-post`/`vite:css-analysis`, `styles` in `vite:css-post`, `resolved` in `vite:data-uri`/`@rollup/plugin-data-uri`, `htmlProxyMap`/`htmlProxyResult` in `vite:html`, `isAsyncScriptMap` in `vite:build-html`, `workerCache` in `vite:worker`/`vite:worker-import-meta-url`, `idToPackageInfo` in `@rollup/plugin-node-resolve`, `cssMap` in `ssr-styles`(nuxt), `generatedImages` in `vite-imagetools`, `tempFiles` in `vuetify:styles`, `extracted` in `rollup-plugin-postcss`, `dirs` in `rollup-plugin-polyfill-node`, `styles` in `rollup-plugin-import-css`, `extracted` in `rollup-plugin-styles`

 #### (A1a) Creating a module list

-Some plugins creates a list of modules in `transform` hook and uses that in `generateBundle` hook.
+Some plugins create a list of modules in the `transform` hook and use it in the `generateBundle` hook.
 For example, `vite:build-html` creates a list of HTML files and `@rollup/plugin-wasm` creates a list of Wasm files.
-This is possible to achieve by module `meta`, but it requires traversing all modules to get the list of module with that meta.
+This can be achieved by module `meta`, but it requires traversing all modules to get the list of modules with that meta.
 It might be better to have an API that can get all modules with a specified metadata.

 Examples: `processedHtml` in `vite:build-html`, `copies` in `@rollup/plugin-url`/`@rollup/plugin-wasm`, `facadeToLegacyChunkMap`/`facadeToLegacyChunkMap`/`facadeToModernPolyfillMap` in `@vitejs/plugin-legacy`, `workerFiles` in `rollup-plugin-off-the-main-thread`

 ### (A2) Metadata of a chunk

 An example of this is the CSS content associated with the chunk.
-Because this data is coupled with a specific chunk, it doesn't need to be shared among all threads.
+Because this data is coupled with a specific chunk, it doesn't need to be shared with all threads.
 It only needs to be shared with a thread that processes that chunk.
-In this case, storing it in the chunk variable like [`chunk.viteMetadata`](https://github.com/vitejs/vite/blob/f1e67b6bdba07ce156ad4a8cb3b894603993ccd8/packages/vite/src/node/plugins/metadata.ts#L11-L14) is suitable.
+In this case, storing it in the chunk variable such as [`chunk.viteMetadata`](https://github.com/vitejs/vite/blob/f1e67b6bdba07ce156ad4a8cb3b894603993ccd8/packages/vite/src/node/plugins/metadata.ts#L11-L14) is suitable.

 Examples: `pureCssChunks` in `vite:css-post`, `chunkCSSMap` in `vite:css-post`

 ### (A3) Metadata of an emitted file

 An example of this is the original file name of the emitted file.
-Because this data is coupled with an emitted file, it doesn't need to be shared among all threads.
+Because this data is coupled with an emitted file, it doesn't need to be shared with all threads.
 It only needs to be shared with a thread that processes that emitted file.

 Example: `generatedAssets` in `vite:asset`

 ### (A4) Listening to events

-An event will be broadcasted over all threads, so the plugin need to handle it only on a single thread.
+An event is broadcast across all threads, but in some cases the plugin only needs to handle it on a single thread.
 We need to expose a worker thread number so that the plugin can only listen on a single thread.

 Example: `server.watcher.on` usage in `@sveltejs/vite-plugin-svelte`